From Shore to Shore is touring the UK from 9th March to 9th April 2019.

-As part of the From Shore to Shore project, bespoke workshops including bilingual creative writing, book-making and story-telling will run in Leeds, Manchester, Liverpool, Glasgow, Newcastle, Oxford and York.
+As part of the From Shore to Shore project, bespoke workshops including bilingual creative writing, book-making and story-telling will run in Manchester, Liverpool, Lancaster, Newcastle and Birmingham.

 "I first became interested in telling the untold stories of my local Chinese community in 2010 when I was leading The Writers Pathway, a course for emerging Chinese writers run by the Chinese Arts Centre in Manchester, the Arvon Foundation and the University of Bolton.
 The extraordinary stories I heard and the diversity of voices within the Chinese diaspora made me realise how little I knew of the experiences of the Chinese communities in the UK.
 Despite being the fastest growing ethnic group in the UK, their stories and voices were largely invisible and unvoiced within the cultural mainstream.
 Writer and broadcaster, MW Sun, was a student on the Writers’ Pathway and, like me, felt that the time had come for these communities to be heard and seen.
 Five years down the line, I hope we can begin to do that.